-The database market is one of the largest in the software industry.
-According to IDC, the worldwide database software market, which it refers to as the data management software market, was forecast to be \$74 billion in 2021 growing to approximately \$121 billion in 2025, representing a 13% compound annual growth rate.
-Legacy database vendors have historically dominated this market.
-We believe this market is one of the few within the enterprise technology stack that has yet to be disrupted by a modern alternative, creating our opportunity.
+We compete in the database management software market, which is one of the largest in the software industry.
+According to IDC, the data management software market is forecast to be \$95 billion in 2023 growing to approximately \$138 billion in 2026, representing a 13% compound annual growth rate.